If you’d like to apply for a place on the Extreme Psychiatry course, read on…

 - Summer: 3rd April – 22nd May

-We welcome applications from all NOP students – and love having a varied range of abilities and needs on the course.
+We love having a varied range of abilities and needs on the course.
 We prioritise students who are clearly struggling with psychiatry / communication skills, so pay special attention to any applications accompanied by objective evidence of struggling with clinical exams or communication skills (e.g. previous failed ICE / OSCE exams / concerns by Clinical Tutor or previous Firm Heads).
-Please send any evidence directly to firstname.lastname@example.org straight after filling in your application from, below.
+Please send any evidence directly to email@example.com straight after filling in your application form.

-If you have no objective evidence, that’s ok – just tell us why you’d benefit from being on Extreme Psych.
+If you’ve no objective evidence, that’s ok – just tell us why you’d benefit from being on Extreme Psych.
 If you’re simply in love with psychiatry, please say so – we have room for honest enthusiasts too!

 The deadline for Autumn applications is 5pm on Friday 20th October (late applications are automatically placed on the waiting list).
-We’ll let you know if you have a place or are on the waiting list by midday on Sunday 22nd October.
-Please confirm that you wish to take up your place by midday on Monday 23rd October (if we don’t hear from you, we will place you on the waiting list).
+We’ll let you know if you have a place or are on the waiting list by the end of Sunday 22nd October.
+You must then confirm you’re coming by midday on Monday 23rd October (if we don’t hear from you, we’ll place you on the waiting list).

 If you’re given a waiting list place, it helps us to have your mobile number, so we can contact you quickly, should a place come up.
-If you want to put this in your application, feel free (we won’t pass your number to nasty call centres who want to contact you about an accident you didn’t know you had).
+We won’t pass your number to nasty call centres who want to contact you about an accident you didn’t know you had).

 Here’s the application form.
 (There are quite a few questions – both to evaluate your reasons for applying, and to help us evaluate the course).